alinajohanna/ecommerce_project/readme.md

 1. Customer Segmentation:
    - Segmentation based on recency, frequency, and monetary value reveals distinct customer groups.
    - High-value customers exhibit different behavior compared to low-value or occasional shoppers.
+   - Three customer segments have been determined:
+      1. Active Customers: spend relatively higher amounts and have made multiple recent purchases
+      2. Casual Customers: recently made purchases but spent an average to low amount
+      3. Quiet Customers: haven't made a purchase in quite a while and have low to average spending

 2. Customer Value Prediction:
    - Utilizing machine learning models, we can predict individual customer value with a reasonable degree of accuracy.